tpierrain/NFluent/ReadMe.md

 NFluent overview
 ==============

-NFluent provides some method extensions for Easy Software Testing in .NET.
+NFluent provides some method extensions for a __fluent TDD experience in .NET__.

-__NFluent aims your tests to be fluent to write__ (with auto completion support) __but also fluent to read__.
+__NFluent will make your tests__:
++ __fluent to write__: with auto completion support
-Indeed, no more confusion about the order of the "expected" and "actual" values.
-NFluent makes your assertions very readable: they read very close to plain English, making it easier for non-technical people to read test code.
++ __fluent to read__: they read very close to plain English, making it easier for non-technical people to read test code.
++ __fluent to troubleshoot__: every failing extension method of the NFluent library throws Exception with clear message status to ease your TDD experience.
++ __less error-prone__: indeed, no more confusion about the order of the "expected" and "actual" values.

 NFluent is __highly inspired by the awesome Java FEST Fluent__ assertion/reflection library (http://fest.easytesting.org/)

 Disclaimer
 ----------
-NFluent is not coupled to any .NET unit test framework.
+__NFluent is not coupled to any .NET unit test framework__.
 Thus, you can use it with your favorite one.

-With NUnit for instance, you can simply use its Assert.That(bool condition) method in order to bootstrap your usage of the NFluent extension methods
+With NUnit for instance, you can simply use its Assert.That(bool condition) method in order to bootstrap your usage of the NFluent extension methods.
-(note: __every failing extension method of the NFluent library throws Exception with clear message status__).

 Usage sample